arcolinux/arcolinux-awesome/lain/wiki/net.md

 `screen` | Notifications screen | integer | 1
 `settings` | User settings | function | empty function

-`iface` can be a string or an array of the form `{ "eth0", "eth1", ... }` containing a list of the devices to collect data on.
+`iface` can be a string or an table of the form `{ "eth0", "eth1", ... }` containing a list of the devices to collect data on.

 If more than one device is included, `net_now.sent` and `net_now.received` will contain cumulative values over all given devices.
 Use `net_now.devices["eth0"]` to access `sent`, `received`, `state` or `carrier` per device.